SIREN (excerpt from Beasts and Roses)

 “Also, I will need something from you to make the potion.
 A sacrifice of sorts to complete its power.
 I must cut out your tongue.
 You will no longer be able to have speech.”

-I had swallowed hard and tears began to roll down my face, but I could not turn back.
+I had swallowed hard, but I could not turn back.
 “Very well.”

 “There is one more thing, my child.
 If he does not love you, if he ever marries another, you will die the morning after his wedding, for the power of the potion is bound to his heart.”